Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 Price

-The ID.5 starts from just over £50,000 for the entry-level Style specification.
-It can range all the way up to £56,685 for the range topping GTX 4MOTION spec.
+The ID.5 starts from just over £41,000 on-the-road for the entry-level Match specification.
+It can go all the way up to £56,685 for the range-topping GTX 4MOTION spec.
 The price you pay will depend on the battery variant you choose.

-Rivals like the Tesla Model Y start from a more affordable £44,990, but only offers a claimed range of 283 miles.
+Rivals like the Tesla Model Y start from a similar £44,990.

 There’s a big spike in price when you move into the Long Range and Performance variants, which start from £52,990 and £59,990 respectively.